-Tackle Warehouse Pro Circuit presented by Bad Boy Mowers Kicks Off Season Opener on Lake Okeechobee
+Tackle Warehouse Pro Circuit presented by Bad Boy Mowers Heads to Lewis Smith Lake

-Anglers will take off at 7:30 a.m.
-ET Thursday through Sunday from Roland and Mary Ann Martin’s Marina and Resort, located at 920 E. Del Monte Ave. in Clewiston.
-Weigh-ins will also be held at the marina daily at 3 p.m.
-Attendance is limited to competing anglers, family, essential staff and media covering the event.
-Fans are encouraged to follow the action online through the MLF NOW! live stream and coverage at MajorLeagueFishing.com .
+Anglers will take off at 7 a.m.
+CT Thursday through Sunday from Smith Lake Park, located at 403 County Road 386 in Cullman.
+Weigh-ins will also be held at the park Thursday and Friday at 3 p.m. and Saturday and Sunday at 4 p.m.
+Due to COVID-19 precautions, attendance is limited to competing anglers, family, essential staff and media covering the event.
+Fans are encouraged to follow the action online through the MLF NOW! live stream and coverage at MajorLeagueFishing.com.

 In Tackle Warehouse Pro Circuit competition, the full field of 163 anglers compete in the two-day opening round on Thursday and Friday.
 The top 50 pros based on their two-day cumulative weight advance to Saturday.
 Only the top 10 pros continue competition on Sunday, with the winner determined by the heaviest accumulated weight from the four days of competition.

-The Tackle Warehouse Pro Circuit presented by Bad Boy Mowers event at Lake Okeechobee presented by 13 Fishing will feature live on-the-water coverage and a two-hour action-packed television show that will premiere on the Outdoor Channel on Sunday, July 11 from 7 to 9 a.m.
-ET and re-air on the Sportsman Channel this fall..
-Weigh-ins will be streamed daily and fans can catch live on-the-water action all day Saturday and Sunday, Feb.
-13-14 on MLF NOW! beginning at 8 a.m.
-ET at MajorLeagueFishing.com.
+The MLF Tackle Warehouse Pro Circuit presented by Bad Boy Mowers, Covercraft Stop 2 – Lewis Smith Lake event will feature live on-the-water coverage and a two-hour action-packed television show that will premiere on the Outdoor Channel on Sunday, July 18 from 7 to 9 a.m.
+ET and re-air on the Sportsman Channel this fall.
+Weigh-ins will be streamed daily and fans can catch live on-the-water action all day Saturday and Sunday, March 13-14 on MLF NOW! beginning at 7:30 a.m.
+CT at MajorLeagueFishing.com.

 For complete details and updated information visit MajorLeagueFishing.com.
 For regular updates, photos, tournament news and more, follow the Tackle Warehouse Pro Circuit presented by Bad Boy Mowers on the MLF BIG5’s social media outlets at Facebook, Twitter, Instagram and YouTube.